-There are so many things to do in Cancun you could spend weeks here.
+There are so many things to do in Cancun you could spend weeks here and I know people who have done multiple trips to Mexico only for Cancun.
 Chichén itzá, one of the 7 wonders of the world and one of the most stunning archaeological sites you will ever witness is a short road trip away.
 The beautiful beaches of Cancun and the secluded Isla Mujeres where the only transport are golf carts have pristine gleaming beaches and amazing Catamaran trips.

-And lastly, we come to the natural wonder of this area, cenotes.
-Underground fresh water pools spread throughout the area that were sacred to the Mayana and believed to be a gateway to the other world.
+And lastly, we come to the natural wonder of this area, Cenotes.
+Underground fresh water pools spread throughout the area that were sacred to the Mayans and believed to be a gateway to the other world.
 Cenotes like Dos Ojos and Caracol are revered for their beauty and crystal clear waters.

 By Janine of Janine in the World

 Campeche City is one of the most lovely and colorful bucket list cities in the Yucatan peninsula, and also one of the most overlooked.
 Situated just a couple of hours from Merida, Campeche boasts a similar aesthetic (cobble stone streets lined with colorful colonial buildings) with a slightly different atmosphere and it absolutely deserves a spot on your Mexico bucket list.

 Campeche is a harbor city, and the historic center is surrounded by enormous fortress walls, which were built in the 1600s in an effort to keep pirates at bay.
 The city is an UNESCO World Heritage Site, recognized for its military architecture and upholding the characteristics of a Baroque colonial town.